The Most Important Clay Minerals: Properties and Uses

 Many definitions state that a clay is plastic when wet.
 Most clay materials have this property, but some clays do not have plastic behaviour, such as halloysite and flint clay.

-See also Pyrargyrite: Meaning, Properties and Uses
+See also Brown Diamonds: Meaning, properties and uses

 As a particle size term, clays are used for the category that includes the smallest particles.